SAAJA TRAINING BROCHURE

 Applicants must have a Masters Degree (or higher) in clinical or counselling psychology, be registered with the HPCSA (or its equivalent), with at least two years of psychotherapy experience post registration.
 The applicant must be actively engaged in the practice of psychotherapy.
 This also applies to Social Worker applicants registered with the SACSSP.

 Individuals who do not qualify in either Category A or B above, but who, in the judgment of the Assessment and Review Committee, possess potential to become Jungian analysts by virtue of education, experience, personal attributes and other qualities.
-Individuals applying for admission in this category must show satisfactory evidence of training and experience in psychotherapy equivalent to that of Categories A and B. Applicants in this category must hold the equivalent of a masters or medical degree from a recognized university and must have a minimum of five years of clinical experience beyond a masters degree under the close supervision of a qualified psychotherapist.
-Supervision by a qualified Jungian analyst for a significant portion of this time is desirable.
+Individuals applying for admission in this category must show satisfactory evidence of training and experience in psychotherapy or individual counselling of clients.
+Applicants in this category must hold the equivalent of a four-year degree from a recognized university and must have a minimum of five years of clinical experience beyond qualification.
 The applicant must be actively engaged in the practice of psychotherapy; must be able to demonstrate competence in the field of psychotherapy and must be registered with the HPCSA, the South African Nursing Council, or the Professional Board for Social Work at SACSSP.

 Jungian analysts who are members of IAAP may apply for membership of the Association.
 In view of licensing requirements, special consideration will be given to applicants on an individual basis in each case.

 Qualifying individuals who wish to apply must complete the application form and submit it to the Assessment and Review (A&R) Committee, together with a non-refundable application fee of R500.
 (The application form can be obtained from the Admin Manager at email@example.com)